ryandhasgit/Comedy/Random/Modern Gettysburg address.md

 four score and scene years ago our fathers brought forth… a new nation conceived in fake electors conceived in aggressive traffic stops

+now we are engaged in a great civil war